-Universities must have an educational training contract on file with Boston Children's Hospital.
-Upon being offered the externship, students should put the clinical coordinator for the university in contact with our Coordinator for Education and Training.
-During the externship, communication with the university along with required evaluation forms will occur as needed and required.
+Universities must have a current educational training contract on file with Boston Children's Hospital.
+Upon being offered the externship, students should put the clinical coordinator for the university in touch with our Specialty Audiologist for Clinical Education.

-Letters of Recommendation Resume Transcript Phone interview Letter of request/intent Other Applicants must submit three Boston Children's Hospital recommendation forms ( https://goo.gl/PFfmwJ ).
-It is recommended that at least one recommendation come from a clinical preceptor who can speak to your skills and experiences in pediatrics.
-Applicants must include a maximum one page, single spaced response to the following: "Describe a clinical situation that you have observed or participated in that will have a lasting impact on you professionally".
-Applicants who pass the initial review of their application materials will be scheduled for a phone interview in the middle of October.
-Following the phone interview, a select group will be invited for either an onsite or online face-to-face interview in the first week of November.
-It is anticipated that externship offers will be extended by November 10, 2017.
+Letters of Recommendation Resume Transcript Letter of request/intent Applicants must submit three Boston Children's Hospital recommendation forms.
+This form is available for download from the application website. (https://redcap.tch.harvard.edu/redcap_edc/surveys/?s=LNLKEHPKE4).
+We recommend that at least one recommendation come from a clinical preceptor who can speak to your skills and experiences in pediatrics.
+Applicants must include a maximum one-page, single-spaced response to the following: "Describe a clinical situation that you have observed or participated in that will have a lasting impact on you professionally."

 Steps for the student/university to follow in the application process: